rilustrisimo/short-video-maker/STEP-BY-STEP-DEPLOY.md

 1. In Render Dashboard, click **"New +"** → **"Web Service"**
 2. Connect your repository:
    - Click **"Connect account"** if not already connected
-   - Find your `short-video-maker-mcp` repository
+   - Find your `short-video-maker` repository (rilustrisimo/short-video-maker)
    - Click **"Connect"** ✅

 ### 3.3 Configure Service Settings